lonslonz/rakeflurry/README.md

 - password : your password. id and password must be the same to one specified in server.xml.
 - options : options for collecting.
  - duration : get data of last n days.
+ - multi : When true, collecting executed concurrently by multi-thread. (default : true) You can specify involved servers and num of threads of involved servers in tb_worker table.
+           If multi is true, server read tb_worker when called /collect and then send request each server for concurrent exection.
+           If not, server collect data by itself.

 eg.)
 address : http://localhost:8100/rakeflurry/collect